-Species dependent on marine reserves could be especially sensitive to anthropogenic climate change because of their typically small populations, restricted geographic ranges, and low genetic diversities5.
+Species largely restricted to marine reserves could be especially sensitive to anthropogenic climate change because of their typically small populations and low genetic diversities5.
 Case studies indicate that global-warming-induced climate changes already are having substantial effects on populations and ecosystems otherwise protected within terrestrial and marine reserves6,7.
 Gradual warming over the last several decades and unusually high seawater temperatures in early 2016, for example, caused mass coral mortality across much of the northern Great Barrier Reef (GBR), a UNESCO World Heritage Site and model MPA8.
 Despite its isolation and effective protection from harvesting, pollution, and other stressors, warming radically altered the northern GBR.
 This and similar case studies, as well as synthetic analysis9, call into question the long-term effectiveness of MPAs in protecting their resident biotas in the face of climate change.